 Around that time, Gene Amdahl -- former IBM mainframe creator and later the founder of Amdahl Corp., which made IBM-compatible mainframes -- started a company called ELXSI (pronounced A-lex-y).
 This new company's mission was to develop a machine that would do for DEC customers what his Amdahl machines had done for IBM shops -- give customers a better, cheaper alternative to the original.

-ELXSI came out with a line of superminicomputers (or maybe they were minisupercomputers -- I forget which) that ran Unix and a clone of DEC's VAX/VMS operating system at the same time.
+ELXSI came out with a line of superminicomputers that ran Unix and a clone of DEC's VAX/VMS operating system at the same time.
 This was no small feat.
 What's more, the ELXSI machines ran much faster than the DEC products they were intended to replace.

 When the higher-ups at the magazine got a glimpse of the machines ELXSI was producing, they were impressed.
-The editor-in-chief and senior technical editor decided that ELXSI was a company on the move, likely to make a ton of money selling computers to companies who'd been running VAXes and Unix machines.
+ELXSI was clearly a company on the move, likely to make a ton of money selling computers to companies who'd been running VAXes and Unix machines.

 This is where the "cautionary tale" part comes in: these guys bought shares of ELXSI stock, in advance of some of the favorable stories.
-Now, I hear you saying, "Hey, isn't it unethical, if not illegal, to try to influence stock prices and make a killing?"
-Well, the previous editor, who led the magazine from its founding in October, 1983 until late 1985, had a strict policy: his staff members were not to invest in the companies they wrote about, period.
+I hear you saying, "Hey, isn't it unethical to try to influence stock prices and make a killing?"
+Indeed, the previous editor, who had led the magazine from its founding until a few months before this tale unfolded, had a strict policy: his staff members were not to invest in the companies they wrote about, period.
 It wasn't so much that they were influential enough to push stock prices up or down -- it was more that he wanted to avoid even the appearance of conflicts of interest.
-However, when he left (to start a competing magazine with another publisher), his successor had no such scruples.
-The new guy had no reservations about buying stock in any company, regardless of whether or not it would introduce editorial bias.
+However, when he left (to start a competing magazine with another publisher), that policy was discontinued.
+There was no longer a ban on buying stock in any company, regardless of whether or not it would introduce editorial bias.

-When one of the junior staffers got wind of the scheme, he briefly considered calling the Securities and Exchange Commission and telling them that something shady was going on.
+When one of the junior staffers got wind of this, he briefly considered contacting the Securities and Exchange Commission and telling them that something shady was going on.
 But he decided there probably wasn't enough factual evidence for them to use as the basis for any action -- and, in fact, he wasn't even sure any action was necessary or justified.
-However, what the higher-ups were doing stuck in his craw -- the idea that they might make a lot of money through such an unethical scheme, while he sat at his desk and drew an entry-level salary, was something he couldn't stomach.
+However, what the higher-ups were doing stuck in his craw -- that they might make a lot of money through such a scheme, while he sat at his desk and drew an entry-level salary, was something he couldn't stomach.

 In a lapse of judgment he would live to regret, the junior staff member called his own stockbroker and ordered some shares himself.
 As it happened, he bought the stock at a lower price -- 71 cents a share or so -- than his bosses had been able to get.